The "B" Word When It Comes To Weddings...

 If you can't afford it, chances are you don't need it.
 And trust us when we say, you can totally have a champagne wedding on a beer budget (or hay-bale budget!).
 You just need to get a bit creative and focus on the feeling of the event rather than the price tag.

 - Sensible Spending Tip 1: Start putting aside some savings as soon as you get engaged.

 - Sensible Spending Tip 2: Use your credit cards responsibly.
 It's tempting to rack up credit card points during wedding planning, but try to pay off the balance immediately so that you don't accrue interest!

 - Sensible Spending Tip 3: Open up a separate wedding checking account so it's easy to see exactly where the money is going.

-Plus, you'll be able to afford that cab ride home.
+Plus, you'll be able to afford that sweet honeymoon.
 Win-win!

 Are we friends yet?
 Join MyGuide for more goodness!